fedeghe/unicodeist/README.md

 - `0` to reset the zoom

 ### Undos
-Most of the relevant changes get piles in a history and undos are available, either clicking on the undo icon on the bottom left corner of the screen either using the `z` shortcut.
+Most of the relevant changes piles up in a history and undos are available, either clicking on the undo icon on the bottom left corner of the screen either using the `z` shortcut.

 ---
 ༺ ᚗᚌ ༻